philtherobot/charge/stirrup/doc/design.md

 Because Stirrup targets small, quickly written, maybe one-time-use programs, it resulting code should be terse and the functions and tools at your disposal should be powerful.

-Because Stirrup targets teaching material that works on any platform and because we generally want portable code anyway, Stirrup should let you write portable code by default.
+Because Stirrup support multi-platform programming, Stirrup should let you write portable code by default.
 Platform-specific details can be addressed with advanced tools in Stirrup.
 Stirrup programs are portable at the expense of making assumptions and making some things harder.
 For example, standard input/output is text, not binary, by default.

 Because Stirrup aims to support quickly written programs that are also correct, the code should be terse and to the point.
 Every part of Stirrup should easily be composable.
 Functions are "return by value".

-Because Stirrup want to enable correct and easy to troubleshoot programs, errors result in thrown exceptions.
+Because Stirrup wants to enable correct and easy to troubleshoot programs, errors result in thrown exceptions.
 Most programs targeted for being written in Stirrup are only concerned with the happy path.
 An error usually means complete failure of the program.
 Errors cannot be ignored and will always be reported.
 Using exceptions also result in shorter, more to the point, code.

 Stirrup steers away from the usual "performance first" approach found in C++.
 Performance is not a goal of Stirrup.
 The consequence is that Stirrup is not suited for tiny CPUs.
 In fact, Stirrup is only concerned with desktop-class and up computers.
 It is just happenstance if Stirrup works on small hardware.